the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 The common areas are the main attraction, with the full-height, irregular atrium creating visual connections and allowing just the right amount of sunlight in.
 Surrounding the atrium, balconies, and niches form great spaces for spontaneous studying and interactions.

 Entering the building, you feel the temperature drop, and there is always a breeze going through.
-The fact that it lacks proper windows in the classrooms seems to be an intentional move to keep the sunlight out and regulate the interior temperature to counteract to the hot and humid Singaporean weather.
+The fact that it lacks proper windows in the classrooms seems to be an intentional move to keep the sunlight out and regulate the interior temperature to counteract the hot and humid Singaporean weather.

 Add to that the concrete facades acting like natural heat sinks (but also beautifully engraved to resemble hand-modeled clay), and you have high environmental quality married with a beautiful interior space.

 <image-gallery folder="/guides/singapore/" prefix="hive3" :num-images="4"/>

 I could go on and on about this building.
 Check [this great in-depth critic](https://www.architectural-review.com/today/learning-hub-in-singapore-by-thomas-heatherwick/8681493.article) of The Hive from Austin Willian in the Architectural Review, and don't miss Heatherwick's amazing images in his website's [project page](http://www.heatherwick.com/project/learning-hub-the-hive/).
-Then, go visit and reserve some good hour just to sit around and observe.
+Then, go visit and reserve some good hours just to sit around and observe.
 It is a building that makes users happy.

 <image-gallery folder="/guides/singapore/" prefix="hive4" :num-images="3"/>

 ### Visit

 I believe it is open 24-hours.
-It is a place for students to go and use as they want.
+It is a place for students to go and use it as they want.
 So you can just go and explore, up and down, in and out of the classrooms.
 Make sure to check all niches and terraces and balconies, and the great views from the top.

 <building-info-container id="126" />